aedocw/epub2tts/README.md

 **NOTE:** The Coqui team released v2 of their XTTS model and the quality is amazing!
 This latest release includes significant refactoring, and uses streaming inference for XTTS.
 Suggested usage is to include up to three wav file speaker samples, up to 30 seconds each.
 Check out the XTTS sample to get an idea of the quality you can expect.
 Also take a look in the utils directory for notes on finetuning your model for exceptional results.
 (GPU required)

 Example usage: `epub2tts my-book.epub --start 4 --end 20 --xtts shadow-1.wav,shadow-2.wav,shadow-3.wav`

-**NOTE:** Now with [OpenAI TTS](https://platform.openai.com/docs/guides/text-to-speech) support!
-It's not free, but the average cost for a few books I tested was around $7.
-If you use `--openai <API key>` flag epub2tts will provide a cost estimate and prompt you to approve before continuing.

-**NOTE:** HUGE thanks to a recent PR from [wonka929](https://github.com/wonka929), epub2tts now recognizes when a CUDA GPU is available and will use it automatically.
-In a brief test I did, the speedup was incredible!

 ## USAGE:
 Usage: